-An examination by an experienced chimney sweep is the only way to know if your chimney needs cleaning or not.
-Developing a routine for scheduled cleanings with your local chimney sweep, you can minimize major problems.
+Chimney inspections often reveal hidden problems with the structure that could be potentially dangerous.
+An experienced chimney sweep is the only way to know if your chimney needs cleaning or not.
+Developing a routine for scheduled cleanings with your local chimney sweep can help minimize major problems.
 You can try to remove creosote yourself, but for thorough work, call a chimney sweep certified by the Chimney Safety Institute of America.